Agent-006/JavaScriptInterview/master_async_js/readme.md

 🎯 5 real world use cases
+🎯 in node
 🎯 fetch
 🎯 setTimeout
 🎯 setInterval

 🎯 [concept aside]

+🎯 concurrency ✅

+--> In javascript synchronous code and asynchronous code is processing at the \
+    same time is know as concurrency.

-🎯 concurrency and parallelism
+🎯 parallelism ✅

+--> focuses on different processors and their cores to run the processes

-🎯 throttling
+🎯 throttling ✅

+--> to control the number of execution of a code